Anaeromyces robustus: Ecology

-As stated beforehand, this fungus helps animals with digestion of plant materials.
-Certain enzymes produced from A. robustus have significantly more enzymatic activity when compared to bacteria and other organisms inside of the gut rumen.
-Other gut bacteria and archaea, however, can have a positive impact on the way A. robustus functions.
-There is a species of archaea, Methanobacterium bryantii, that enhances the function of the fungus.
-In particular, this archaea increases the fungus's ability to break down carbohydrates by increasing the CAZyme production of the fungus.
+This fungus helps animals with the digestion of plant materials.
+Certain enzymes produced from A. robustus have significantly more enzymatic activity when compared to bacteria and other organisms inside of gut rumen.
+There is a species of archaea, Methanobacterium bryantii, that increases the fungus's ability to break down carbohydrates by increasing the CAZyme production of the fungus.
 When exposed to harmful gut bacteria, rumen fungi are known to produce their own antibiotics, making them potentially useful when looking into synthesizing new antibiotics.

 Horizontal gene transfer (HGT) has been thought to have occurred between fungal ruminants, like A. robustus, and bacteria that are found in the same environment.
 Through this gene transfer, it is thought that it has adopted some of the biosynthetic genes the fungus uses to break down carbohydrates from certain bacteria.

 Anaerobic gut fungi can create a compound called styrylprone that is typically found in other mushrooms that can be used for herbal medicine.
 This compound has similarities to antioxidants that are found in a plethora of plants.

 Geographical distribution

-Found in the United States around the country in many large ruminants and hind-gut fermenters.
-One reference states A. robustus and other ruminomyces were found in fecal samples from many cows and goats in Oklahoma.
-Another reference states the fungus has been found in fecal samples of sheep in the Santa Barbara Zoo.
+The fungus was found in the United States and around the country in many large ruminants and hind-gut fermenters.
+One reference states that A. robustus and other ruminomyces were found in fecal samples from many cows and goats in Oklahoma.
+Another reference states the fungus was found in fecal samples of sheep in the Santa Barbara Zoo in 2017.

-Role in the Rumen
+In rumen

-Although the rumen microbiome has been largely studied, the dramatic diversity of this fermentation site still leaves plenty of room for exploration.
-Ruminant animals such as cattle, sheep, and goats have a specialized four chamber stomach, the largest chamber of which is known as the rumen.
-This rumen is home to a plethora of microorganisms that are responsible for the breakdown of fibrous materials.
-This symbiotic relationship allows ruminants to utilize nutrients from plants which other species are unable to digest.
+Ruminant animals such as cattle, sheep, and goats have a specialized four-chamber stomach, the largest chamber of which is known as the rumen.
+Rumen contains a plethora of microorganisms that are responsible for the breakdown of fibrous materials.
+This symbiotic relationship allows ruminants to utilize nutrients from plants that other species are unable to digest.

 Anaeromyces robustus is found in relatively low quantities compared to many bacterial microorganisms within the rumen; however, this fungus has been shown to play a significant role in ruminant digestion through the production of xylanase.
 A large proportion of plants have a compound known as xylan within the hemicellulose in their cell walls.
 This compound can make it difficult for animals to utilize the nutrients within the cell.
 The xylanase, produced by Anaeromyces robustus, is able to efficiently break down the xylan within plant cell walls, allowing ruminant animals to utilize the nutrients in fibrous feedstuffs.
-Although this fungus is well-established as a member of the ruminant digestive tract, fairly little is known about its genomics or the secondary metabolites it is responsible for producing.
-Some sources have hypothesized that this fungi produces metabolites within the rumen which help the microorganism to survive in an environment where it is largely outnumbered by bacteria.
+Little is known about its genomics or the secondary metabolites it is responsible for producing.
+Some sources have hypothesized that this fungus produces metabolites within the rumen that help the microorganism survive in an environment where it is largely outnumbered by bacteria.